 When the viewers on the walkway reached a distance of one meter from the screen, the portal that was visible morphed into a uniform, bright-colored, format-filling surface.
 The viewer appeared as a dark silhouette against this bright background, thus providing a very memorable moment.

-The installation was open to the public for two days and during this time, it was also used as the setting for a musical performance.
+The installation was open to the public for two days and during this time, it was also used as the setting for musical performances.

 client: Googleagency: häberlein & mauererconcept: Lois Kainhuber, Tim Stolzenburgspatial planning and development: Tim Stolzenburg